ably/ably-js/docs/chrome-mv3.md

 ### Connecting to a nativeMessaging host
-If your Chrome Extension connects to a native application, a Service Worker which is attached to a native application will not be marked as inactive as long as the native application is alive.
-To ensure that the native application exiting does not mark your Service Worker as inactive, make sure the connection can survive a restart of the native application.
+If your Chrome extension connects to a native application, a service worker which is attached to a native application will not be marked as inactive as long as the native application is alive.
+To ensure that the native application exiting does not mark your service worker as inactive, make sure the connection can survive a restart of the native application.

 ```js
 var port = chrome.runtime.connectNative('com.example.extension');